stac-utils/stac-task/README.md

 ### tasks

 The tasks field is a dictionary with an optional key for each task.
 If present, it contains a dictionary that is converted to a set of keywords and passed to the Task's `process` function.
 The documentation for each task will provide the list of available parameters.

 ```
 {
+    "tasks": [
-    "tasks": {
+        {
+            "name": "task-a",
-        "task-a": {
+            "parameters": {
                 "param1": "value1"
+            }
         },
+        {
+            "name": "task-c",
-        "task-c": {
+            "parameters": {
-            "param2": "value2":
+                "param2": "value2"
             }
         }
+    ]
 }
 ```